merchise/xotl.tools/docs/source/xoutil/context.rst

    <threading.local>`:class: instance to keep context stacks in different
    threads from seeing each other.

-   If `greenlet`:mod: is installed greenlet isolation is also warranted (which implies thread isolation).
+   If, when this module is imported, `greenlet`:mod: is **imported** already, greenlet isolation is also warranted (which implies thread isolation).

    If you use collaborative multi-tasking based in other framework other than `greenlet`, you must ensure to monkey patch the `threading.local` class so